wildfly/wildfly-archetypes/wildfly-jakartaee-webapp-archetype/src/main/resources/archetype-resources/README.txt

 ==========================
 Provisioning:
-The project defines a profile "arq-provisioned" that creates a provisioned WildFly server (in "target/server") by auto discovering features necessary to run this application.
+The project defines two profiles "provision" and "arq-provisioned" that create a provisioned WildFly server (in "target/server" or "target/server_arquillian") by auto discovering features necessary to run this application.

-In this profile, the arquillian tests are run using this server.
+The profile "provision" is meant to build to build a server that contains this web application as deployment.
+The profile "arq-provisioned" also builds a server, then runs t he arquillian tests.
+This profile does not add the deployment, so that the arquillian tests can deploy the app themselves enriched with additional test classes.

 As "persistence.xml" uses the datasource "java:comp/DefaultDataSource", Glow must be configured to create the datasource in the WildFly server config.
 Currently, the add-on "create default H2 database" is configured: